phuse-org/SENDConform/doc/SHACL-SENDRuleEg.md

     stardog icv report SHACLTest

-You may redirect the report to a text file on your local machine, aassuming you have the repository cloned to C:\_github\SENDConform
+You may redirect the report to a text file on your local machine, assuming you have the repository cloned to C:\_github\SENDConform

     stardog icv report SHACLTest > "C:\_github\SENDConform\SHACL\Examples\ValReport.txt"